 Located about an hour north of the Triangle, Person County is close enough for a quick trip and just far enough to feel like an escape.
 Spend a day exploring historic downtown Roxboro, traversing the network of hiking trails — and disc-golf courses — in local parks, paddling or fishing at beautiful Hyco or Mayo Lake, sipping local wines, and viewing the holiday lights during a North Carolina day trip.

 Established in 1792, Person County prides itself on its Southern hospitality.
 Drive through back roads, stroll our Historic Uptown, nail a jump on a wakeboard, or try locally grown wine.
 Here you can embrace adventure, at your own pace.

-If you work up an appetite shopping along Main Street, stop into La Piazza for a pizza or pull up a stool to the original soda fountain at Thomas and Oakley Drug Store or Cole’s Pharmacy and order an orangeade and a hot dog.
+If you work up an appetite shopping along Main Street, stop into La Piazza for a pizza or pull up a stool to the original soda fountain at Cole’s Pharmacy and order an orangeade and a hot dog.

 The newest addition to Person County is also one of the prettiest: Tunnel Creek Vineyards, nestled among 400 acres of rolling hills.

 “The view feels like it goes on forever,” Clayton says.

 Sample a glass of Chardonnay, Pinot Gris, Traminette, Merlot, Petit Verdot or Sauvignon Blanc in the bran-new tasting room, or head outside and cozy up in front of the firepit to watch the sun set over the vineyard (with a glass of wine, of course).